WebAhead/mc-recursion/README.md

 In order to write recursive functions you'll need to think about your problem in repeatable solvable chunks.

-Think about it this way: if you know how solve the minimal case then you'll know how to apply the same rules for a the same problem with a bigger scope.
+Think about it this way: if you know how solve the minimal case then you'll know how to apply the same rules for the same problem with a bigger scope.

 A classic recursive example is the factorial function `!`: